-It is computationally infeasible to deduce the private key from the public key.
-Anyone who has a public key can encrypt information but cannot decrypt it.
-Only the person who has the corresponding private key can decrypt the information.
+Computationally infeasible to deduce the private key from the public key.
+Anyone bas a public key can encrypt information but cannot decrypt it.
+Only the person who bas the corresponding private key can decrypt the information.

 Figure 2.2 Public Key Encryption